-Spring is here and the weather will soon start to warm up.
-You know how much I love congee and porridge at any time of year but sometimes it just feels too hot to have a hot breakfast so what’s a good alternative?
+You know how much I love congee and porridge at any time of year but sometimes it just feels too hot to have a hot breakfast so what’s a good alternative when the weather warms up?

 Bircher Muesli is a nutritious breakfast option as the weather warms up.
 A lot of people love to have muesli for breakfast but eaten straight from the packet it can be bloating as it is hard to digest.
 Our bellies weren’t designed to eat raw grains.